By using this site, you agree to the Privacy Policy and Terms of Use.

 Performance Metrics Show Broad Improvements

-The study documented improvements across multiple performance measures.
+The Salem et al. study documented improvements across multiple performance measures.
 Athletes completed more repetitions at 60-80% of their one-repetition maximum and demonstrated higher bar velocity at every tested intensity.
 Recovery markers also improved, with participants reporting less muscle soreness before the second training session.

 Jump performance recovery accelerated, with athletes returning to baseline within 24 hours compared to longer recovery periods with placebo.
-The researchers reported large effect sizes across multiple outcomes, suggesting clinically meaningful improvements despite the small sample size.
+Salem and colleagues reported large effect sizes across multiple outcomes, suggesting clinically meaningful improvements despite the small sample size.

-The double-blind crossover design with verified blinding strengthens these findings, though the research was limited to recreational male athletes without muscle biopsy confirmation of creatine uptake.
+The double-blind crossover design with verified blinding strengthens these findings, though the Salem et al. research was limited to recreational male athletes without muscle biopsy confirmation of creatine uptake.
 Clinical research continues to refine optimal supplementation strategies for different populations.

 Established Protocols Remain Gold Standard